 The company is related to Future Finders Employability College by virtue of common directorships.
-During the year Future Finders Employability College paid £188,074 (2019: £154,032) for services from New Bridge Multi Academy Trust.
+During the year Future Finders Employability College paid £186,978 (2020: £188,074) for services from New Bridge Multi Academy Trust.
+As at the year end New Bridge Multi Academy Trust was owed £60 from Future Finders Employability College (2020: £nil).